-- Defense of Others — In a similar vein, should you believe that another person is under the threat to life or limb, you might be justified using proportional force in another’s defense.
+Defense of Others — In a similar vein, should you believe that another person is under a threat to life or limb, you might be justified in using proportional force in another’s defense.
 This should result in a not-guilty verdict if proven.

 To learn about these and other possible defenses to murder charges, call a Los Angeles murder attorney for a 100% free consultation today at (310) 424-5816.

 Legal Motions to Dismiss a Possible Los Angeles Murder Charge